Poof, just like that, hard-learned lessons of driving dangers disappear as teens take the wheel.

-For example, according to new teen driving data from SADD (Students Against Destructive Decisions) and Liberty Mutual Insurance, while the vast majority (86 percent) of teens consider driving under the influence of alcohol to be extremely or very distracting, a whopping 17 percent still do.
+For example, according to a new teen driving data from SADD (Students Against Destructive Decisions) and Liberty Mutual Insurance, while the vast majority (86 percent) of teens consider driving under the influence of alcohol to be extremely or very distracting, a whopping 17 percent still do.

-It seems that part of the problem comes down to how one defines “under the influence.”
-One in 10 teens who say they never drive under the influence of alcohol actually acknowledge that they occasionally drive after drinking an alcoholic beverage.
+It seems that part of the problem comes down to how one defines "under the influence."
+One in 10 teens who say they never driver under the influence of alcohol actually acknowledge that they occasionally drive after drinking an alcoholic beverage.
 Perhaps more disturbing is that one-third of teens who admit to driving under the influence say they often drive after having one drink and 40 percent admit to sometimes driving after consuming more than three drinks.

 The result?
 One-quarter of young driver fatal crashes involve drinking and driving, according to the National Highway Traffic Safety Administration.

 While SADD steers clear of promoting "designated drivers" for minors, believing they only encourage underage drinking, many adults have long found solace in such practices by young people.
 Indeed, more than half (58 percent) of parents encourage their teens to use designated drivers to avoid danger.
 Only now, however, is research making clear that what mom or dad may mean by a designated driver likely differs from teenage reality on the road: Twenty-one percent of teens say their designated drivers are peers who are allowed some level of alcohol or other drug use, as long as they aren't "too impaired" to drive.
 With zero-tolerance blood alcohol levels for youth in many states, even a little is too much.